1. Home

 Skills Based Hiring

 A shift is underway in the job market: employers are increasingly prioritizing skills over traditional qualifications like educational background or extensive job history.
 This approach, known as skills-based hiring, focuses on the demonstrable skills, knowledge, and abilities you possess, regardless of how or where you acquired them (DOL).
-These skills are also referred to as soft skills, employability skills, or career-readiness skills.
+These skills are also referred to as either soft skills, employability skills, or career-readiness competencies.
+To thrive in today’s dynamic professional landscape, college graduates need more than just academic knowledge; they need a specific set of highly valued abilities.

 In their Job Outlook 2025, the National Association of Colleges & Employers (NACE) showed that two-thirds (64.8%) of employers they covered reported that they use skills-based hiring practices for new entry-level hires.
-This underscores the vital need for you to develop strong skills for your job search.
+This underscores the vital need to develop strong skills for the job search.

 College is the ideal environment to cultivate these skills.
 You’ll gain: